 Independence and problem solving by themselves: Your children adopt the role of working in a kitchen and become responsible for keeping it clean, organizing the belongings and caring for the different items in the kitchen like real your activity.
 And come up with a solution that is substituting for something else or going out of their way to find the lost item.

-If you still looking for the perfect pretend play kitchen, at our Children’s Kitchen Shop to inspire the children’s imagination from full kitchen units and cookers to play accessories and food to create a healthier and happier lifestyle with your children.
+If you still looking for the perfect pretend play kitchen or kitchen helper step stool, at our Children’s Kitchen Shop to inspire the children’s imagination from full kitchen units and cookers to play accessories and food to create a healthier and happier lifestyle with your children.
 If you want to look for some kid’s play kitchen, you can view it on our Children’s Kitchen Shop homepage here.